In terms of quality

 You will receive a response from a team member acknowledging receipt of your email, typically within 24 hrs.
 If you do not receive a response, please do not assume we’re ignoring you – it’s quite possible your email didn’t make it through a spam filter.

 We appreciate your patience and input.
 Some bugs take time to correct and the process may involve a review of the codebase for similar problems.
 Coordinating across time zones and work schedules can be time-consuming.
-Please do not disclose the vulnerability to anyone until a few days after the release of the stable Matomo (Piwik), and after the advisory is issued.

 Security in our Development Process